 Ancient civilizations that lived in Istanbul can be found below.

-- The primary occupants of Istanbul are tracing back to the second centuries BC, they were chosen the Asian side of the city.
+- The primary occupants of Istanbul are tracing back to the second centuries BC, they were chosen from the Asian side of the city.
 Its first name comes from Megara ruler Byzas who took his pilgrims here in the seventh century BC to set up a settlement named Byzantium, the Greek name for a city on the Bosphorus.
 Byzas picked this spot after counseling the prophet of Delphi who advised him to settle opposite the “place where there is the visually impaired”.
 To be sure, Byzas accepted that prior pilgrims more likely than not been “visually impaired” for disregarding this wonderful area at the passage of the Bosphorus waterway, just admittance to the Black Sea.

 - In 193 AD Roman ruler, Septimus Severus vanquished the city and it stayed under the Roman guideline until the fourth century AD when sovereign Constantine the Great made Byzantium the capital of the whole Roman Empire and gave it his name: Constantinople and Eastern Roman Empire were called Byzantine Empire after the fifth century.